CodeDifferently/piano-lecture/README.md

 ## Project Overview
 ### Using HTML
-* First, using `HTML` will allow you to build a document that can be displayed on a web broswer.
+* First, using `HTML` will allow you to build a document that can be displayed on a web browser.
 * Below is an example of the structure for creating an HTML document.

 ```HTML